Trey-P96/RCubed/README.md

 </script>
 <br><br>
 Step 3 (for staging): update href inside build/web/index.html on line 17 to "/staged/" (assuming "staged" folder exists under /root) .. for production: set <base href="/"> <br><br>
 Step 4: copy code from index.html and paste into 404.html.
-If 404.html does not exist inside build folder, then create it manually in same folder as index.html... ps. if in staged, manually typing url in url bar (eg. rcubedco/staged/contact) will result in 404 page not found.
+If 404.html does not exist inside build folder, then create it manually in same folder as index.html... <br>
+ps. if in staged, manually typing url in url bar (eg. rcubedco/staged/contact) will result in 404 page not found.
 Step 5: under project folder navigate to folder "icons" and copy all files EXCEPT for favicon.png, then paste and overwrite into build/web/icons.
 Then copy and overwrite favicon.png to build/web <br><br>
 Step 6: inside build/web/ replace favicon.png with favicon.png located in RCubed/icons. <br><br>